 13. Don’t leave vegetables past their prime in your garden.

 Chard is prolific for me.
 But chard isn’t my favourite vegetable.
-When its in its prime so is my lettuce, zucchini, and kale and so the pour chard gets neglected.
+When its in its prime so is my lettuce, zucchini, and kale and so the poor chard gets neglected.
 Harvesting it at its prime and preserving right away, would give me vegetables longer.
 In February chard is more appreciated.
 Harvest each vegetable when it is at its peak to maximize nutritional content.
 And preserve each vegetable right away to extend the benefits of your gardening endeavours year-round.
+Here’s a recipe that you’ll love to use up that prolific chard!

 14. Compost kitchen scraps